decales/LapTracker/README.md

 5. **Run the project**
     Connect your Android device or start your emulator, then in Android Studio, click on `Run -> Run 'app'`, or press the shortcut `Shift+F10`.

+You may also run the app on an android device using the .sdk file.

+1. **Download .sdk file to your android device**

+2. **Locate and open the sdk file on your android device** If you have never ran an sdk file on your android phone there will be a popup asking you to enable permissions to do so.

+3. **Click Install**

+4. **Click Open**
+    When it has finished installing a popup will come up asking if you want to open the app so click open.

+5. **App Crashes**
+    If the app ever crashes go to Settings->Apps->LapTracker->Storage->Clear data This ensures everything is reset properly and the app can run

 ## Development

 This project uses the following tools and technologies: